ERNIE-ViLG 2.0: Improving Text-to-Image Diffusion Model with Knowledge-Enhanced Mixture-of-Denoising-Experts: Experiments

 \subsection{Results}

-\paragraph{Automatic Evaluation on MS-COCO.} Following previous work~\citep{DBLP:journals/corr/abs-2112-10752,DBLP:journals/corr/abs-2204-06125,DBLP:journals/corr/abs-2205-11487}, we evaluate ERNIE-ViLG~2.0 on MS-COCO $256 \times 256$ with zero-shot FID-30k score, where 30,000 images from the MS-COCO validation set are randomly selected and the English captions are translated to Chinese through Baidu Translate API.
+\textbf{Automatic Evaluation on MS-COCO.} Following previous work~\cite{DBLP:journals/corr/abs-2112-10752,DBLP:journals/corr/abs-2204-06125,DBLP:journals/corr/abs-2205-11487}, we evaluate ERNIE-ViLG~2.0 on MS-COCO $256 \times 256$ with zero-shot FID-30k, where 30,000 images from the validation set are randomly selected and the English captions are automatically translated to Chinese.

 Table~\ref{tab:main} shows that ERNIE-ViLG~2.0 achieves new state-of-the-art performance of text-to-image generation, with 6.75 zero-shot FID-30k on MS-COCO.
-Inspired by DALL-E~\citep{DBLP:conf/icml/RameshPGGVRCS21} and Parti~\citep{DBLP:journals/corr/abs-2206-10789}, we rerank the batch-sampled images (with only 4 images per text prompt, comparing with 512 images used in DALL-E and 16 images used in Parti) based on the image-text alignment score, calculated by a pre-trained CLIP model~\citep{DBLP:conf/icml/RadfordKHRGASAM21}, in which the text is the initial English caption in MS-COCO and the image is generated from the auto-translated Chinese caption.
-Besides, even without the reranking strategy, we find that ERNIE-ViLG~2.0 can also beat the latest diffusion-based models like DALL-E~2~\citep{DBLP:journals/corr/abs-2204-06125} and Imagen~\citep{DBLP:journals/corr/abs-2205-11487}, with the zero-shot FID-30k of 7.23.
+Inspired by DALL-E~\cite{DBLP:conf/icml/RameshPGGVRCS21} and Parti~\cite{DBLP:journals/corr/abs-2206-10789}, we rerank the batch-sampled images (with only 4 images per text prompt, comparing with 512 images used in DALL-E and 16 images used in Parti) based on the image-text alignment score, calculated by a pre-trained CLIP model~\cite{DBLP:conf/icml/RadfordKHRGASAM21}, in which the text is the initial English caption in MS-COCO and the image is generated from the auto-translated Chinese caption.
+Besides, even without the reranking strategy, we find that ERNIE-ViLG~2.0 can also beat the latest diffusion-based models like DALL-E~2~\cite{DBLP:journals/corr/abs-2204-06125} and Imagen~\cite{DBLP:journals/corr/abs-2205-11487}, with the zero-shot FID-30k of 7.23.
+See also Appendix~\ref{sec:detailed_fid} for a detailed comparison with regard to model sizes and reranking strategies.

-\paragraph{Human Evaluation on ViLG-300.} ERNIE-ViLG~2.0 takes Chinese prompts as input and generates high-resolution images, unlike recent English-oriented text-to-image models.
-Herein, we introduce ViLG-300, a bilingual prompt set that supports the systematic evaluation and comparison of Chinese and English text-to-image models.
-ViLG-300 contains 300 prompts from 16 categories, composed of DrawBench~\citep{DBLP:journals/corr/abs-2205-11487} (in English) and the prompt set used in ERNIE-ViLG~\citep{DBLP:journals/corr/abs-2112-15283} (in Chinese).
-We first removed the language-related prompts in DrawBench (including \verb|text| \verb|rendering|, \verb|rare| \verb|words|, \verb|misspelled| prompts) and \verb|MS|-\verb|COCO| prompts in ERNIE-ViLG, leaving 162 and 398 prompts, respectively, then randomly sampled 150 prompts from these two parts, manually translated and proofread these prompts to achieve the final parallel Chinese and English set.
-See Appendix~\ref{appx:vilg300} for more details about the construction process.
-To promote further study, ViLG-300 will be open to the community soon.